This post has been updated for 2021

 Whichever the case, history has not seen a great many sizable purple stones of excellent caliber; and those that have been revealed, still hold many mysteries.

-The Purple Orchid
+Purple Diamond #1: The Purple Orchid

-Let’s start the list with a stone that took the world by storm with its appearance in the 2014 Hong Kong Jewelry and Gem Fair.
+Let’s start the list with a purple diamond that took the world by storm with its appearance in the 2014 Hong Kong Jewelry and Gem Fair.
 Originating from an undisclosed mine is South Africa, (one of the very few locations globally where pure purple diamonds can be found), the stone started out as a 4 carat rough.
 A diamond of this merit required several months of careful cutting and polishing to reveal its true inner beauty.

 Once processing was complete, the Purple Orchid had been transformed to a truly magnificent 3.37 carat, cushion cut, VS2 clarity Fancy Intense Pink Purple masterpiece.
 It goes without saying that purple diamonds of such caliber and weight are considered a true rarity among the world of naturally colored diamonds.